 We’re just getting started.
 Want to help?
 Send us your pitches, ideas, tips, thoughts, and feedback (or once again, sign up for updates).

 P.S.
 Also!
-Please consider subscribing, or buy Issue One, or attend one of our events via our pre-order store :)
+Please consider subscribing or buy Issue One via our online Backerkit store :)